perevalovds/ofxFANN/README.md

 # Examples

-* example_denoise_autoenc - example of creating Denoising autoencoder.
+* example_denoise_autoenc - example of creating denoising autoencoder.
 The network is trained to restore noised sine functions of various amplitude and frequency.
 Press Space to generate new test.